Misko0001/pizzeria-website/README.md

 ## Desciption

-* Created a full-stack responsive website using PHP and MySQL, that allows users to add to cart, send orders, and register on the website.
-Website admins can also view all orders, messages and some charts made using Chart.js.
+It allows users to order food, register and contact admins.
+Admins can add, edit and delete new food and categories, read messages from users and view important charts.